smaranjitghose/img_ai_app_boilerplate/README.md

       [say ```st.subheader("By John Doe and Jane Doe")```]

-#### Updating our CONTACT PAGE
+__^^ Delete any or all code that you won't use from the above__

- You can add your and/or your teammates' names, profile pictures, email and affiliation.
-You can do so by following the aforementioned steps.
+#### Contact Page🤳

-1. Search for `display_team` and pass/update the following parameters:
+1. Search for the function call `display_team("Your Awesome Name", "./assets/profile_pic.png","Your Awesome Affliation","hello@youareawesome.com"` and update the following parameters as per your own discretion:

     - **Name**
-    - **path_to_image**
+    - **path_to_image** (I would suggest storing the images inside `assets/images/`
     - **Affiliation**
     - **email**

-2. For adding multiple contributors, you can call the same function multiple times.
+2. For adding multiple members, you can call the same function multiple times.
 For eg.:

     ```python
     display_team("John Doe","./assets/john_doe.png","Stanford University","contact@johndoe.com")
     display_team("Jane Doe","./assets/jane_doe.png","Harvard University","contact@janedoe.com")
     ```

-### Storing the Images and User Feedback Online (OPTIONAL)
+## D. Storing the Images📤 and User Feedback Online (OPTIONAL)

 If you want to store your images and user feedbacks in a cloud database like [Firebase](https://firebase.google.com/), we have some arrangements for you!
 Follow the steps in [Firebase_Setup.MD](./Guides/Firebase_Setup.MD) to set it up.

- [__NOTE__:] If you are not using firebase please feel free to:
+ [__NOTE__:] If you do not want to use firebase Please feel free to:

 - Remove the `firebase_bro.py` file,

 - Delete the following lines from the `app.py` file: